BasilNjoga/BloggingPlatform/DjangoBackend/README.md

 ### DjangoBackend
-- This is the Backend for my Blog Application
+This is the Backend for my Blog Application
+<br> <br>

-- It Uses a Django Backend with Django Rest Framework for API Connections
+It Uses a Django Backend with Django Rest Framework for API Connections
+<br> <br>

-- It Uses a Postgres Database to store and retrieve data
+It Uses a Postgres Database to store and retrieve data

 ### API ENDPOINTS